de4a-eu/de4a-connector-ng/README.md

 * Be able to send and receive any kind of payload, for any kind of transmission pattern (IM, USI, ...)
 * Provide a solution that can be used in DE4A and later in the context of SDG as well
 * Be technically integrable in as many ways as possible
-* Be technically compatible with the WP5 DE4A Connector
+* Be technically compatible with the WP5 DE4A Connector (where necessary)
+* Provide support for alternative AS4 gateways

 The following are non-goals of the Connector:
 * Provide a one-size fits all solution for all DE4A pilots - the specific workflow orchestrations are out of scope of this project
-* Provide support for alternative AS4 gateways

-## Functionalities

 ## Structure

 The Connector is structured in the following sub-modules:

 * `dcng-api` - contains all generic interfaces for the message exchange etc. This project may be included as a dependency when programming against the Connector.
-* `dcng-core` - contains the main implementation logic, the configuration, the phase4 AS4 integration, the SMP lookup etc. This module can be integrated into other applications to have the full functionality in a Java API.
+* `dcng-core` - contains the main implementation logic, the configuration, the SMP lookup etc. This module can be integrated into other applications to have the full functionality in a Java API.
+It does not contain the AS4 gateway.
+* `dcng-phase4` - contains the phase4 AS4 Gateway
 * `dcng-web-api` - contains the web integration of the core components (REST APIs), but only as a solution to be integrated (library) and not self-contained.
 This may be used to provide alternative implementations in another web application.
 Compared to `dcng-core` it offers an HTTP API.
 * `dcng-webapp-it1-im` - is a standalone web application (WAR) to be deployed in a Java JEE application server like Tomcat or Jetty, based on the `dcng-web-api` project.
-It may also serve as the basis for Docker images.
+It may also serve as the demo for Docker images.
 This is the specific solution for Iteration 1 for the intermediation pattern (IM).

 ## Running the Connector